$\mathcal{P}_m$ Interior Penalty Nonconforming Finite Element Methods for $2m$-th Order PDEs in $\mathbb{R}^n$: Numerical Tests

-In the first example, we choose $f=0$ so that the exact solution is $u = \exp(\pi y) \sin(\pi x)$ on $\Omega = (0,1)^2$, which provides the nonhomogeneous boundary conditions.
-After computing \eqref{equ:IP-mn} for various values of $h$, we calculate the errors and orders of convergence in $H^{k} (k=0,1,2,3)$ and report them in Table \ref{tab:2D-example1}.
-The table shows that the computed solution converges linearly to the exact solution in the $H^3$ norm, which is in agreement with Theorem \ref{thm:error-regularity} and Theorem \ref{thm:error-no-regularity}.
+In this example, we set $f=0$, resulting in the exact solution $u = \exp(\pi y) \sin(\pi x)$ on $\Omega = (0,1)^2$, with nonhomogeneous boundary conditions.
+By solving \eqref{equ:IP-mn} for various values of $h$, we compute the errors and orders of convergence in borken $H^k$ norms for $k=0,1,2,3$, and summarize the results in Table \ref{tab:2D-example1}.

+The table demonstrates that the computed solution converges linearly to the exact solution in the $H^3$ norm, which aligns with the theoretical predictions in Theorem \ref{thm:error-regularity} (error estimate I) and Theorem \ref{thm:error-no-regularity} (error estimate II).